What42Pizza/LooF/Documentation/Evaluator.md

 - **randomValue VALUE (table)**
   - returns a random value from the hashmap part of VALUE
 - **firstIndexOfItem VALUE (table {Table, Item})**
   - returns the index of the first found occurrence of Item in Table
 - **firstIndexOfItem VALUE (table {Table, Item, StartIndex (int)})**
   - returns the index of the first found occurrence of Item in Table starting at StartIndex
 - **lastIndexOfItem VALUE (table {Table, Item})**
   - returns the index of the last found occurrence of Item in Table
 - **lastIndexOfItem VALUE (table {Table, Item, StartIndex (int)})**
   - returns the index of the last found occurrence of Item in Table starting at StartIndex
+- **tableContainsItem VALUE (table {Table, Item})**
+  - returns true if the array part of Table contains Item or if the hashmap part of Table contains Item
+- **arrayContainsItem VALUE (table {Table, Item})**
+  - returns true if the array part of Table contains Item
+- **hashmapContainsItem VALUE (table {Table, Item})**
+  - returns true if the hashmap part of Table contains Item

 <br>

+#### Strings:

-- **getChar VALUE (table {String, Position (int)})**
+- **getChar VALUE (table {StringIn, Position (int)})**
-  - returns the character at Position of String.
-Position is modulo-ed by the length of StringIn (with -1 mapping correctly to lengthOf String - 1)
+  - returns the character at Position of StringIn.
+Position is modulo-ed by the length of StringIn (with -1 mapping correctly to lengthOf StringIn - 1)
-- **getChars VALUE (string)**
+- **getCharInts VALUE (string)**
   - returns an array of the characters in VALUE as ints
 - **getCharBytes VALUE (string)**
   - returns a byteArray with the characters in VALUE as bytes
-- **getSubString VALUE (table {String, StartIndex (int), EndIndex (int)})**
+- **getSubString VALUE (table {StringIn, StartIndex (int), EndIndex (int)})**
-  - returns a new string which is part of String
+  - returns a new string which is part of StringIn
-  - both StartIndex and EndIndex are modulo-ed by the length of String (with -1 mapping correctly to lengthOf String - 1)
+  - both StartIndex and EndIndex are modulo-ed by the length of StringIn (with -1 mapping correctly to lengthOf StringIn - 1)
 - **firstIndexOfString VAlUE (table {MainString, StringToFind})**
   - returns the index of the first found occurrence of StringToFind in MainString
 - **firstIndexOfString VAlUE (table {MainString, StringToFind, StartIndex (int)})**